Tommy Edman Player Props: Cardinals vs. Yankees

-Tommy Edman and his .359 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the New York Yankees and Luis Severino on July 1 at 2:15 PM ET.
+On Sunday, Tommy Edman (.359 on-base percentage in past 10 games, 52 points above season-long percentage) and the St. Louis Cardinals face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 2:15 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Astros.
+He had a one-hit showing in his last game (1-for-3) against the Yankees.

 Tommy Edman Game Info & Props vs. the Yankees